Marrickville suburb profile

 Marrickville property market performance

-Sales activity has been active, with 51 houses and 48 units sold in the past three months.
-Units are selling faster than houses, with a median of 35 days on the market compared to 42 days for houses, suggesting a strong interest in the unit market.
+Sales activity has been robust, with 33 houses and 35 units sold in the past three months.
+Units are selling faster than houses, with a median time on market of 31 days compared to 40 days for houses, suggesting a slightly higher demand for units.

 | Houses | Units | |